-As a result of the review, your 2016 DBP premium rate will be 1.311% of earnings.
-This is a reduction from the 2015 rate of 1.542%.
-If you’re a monthly employee, this new premium rate will be reflected on your January 15, 2016 pay cheque.
-If you’re an hourly employee, the new premium rate will be reflected on your January 23, 2016 pay cheque.
+As a result of the review, your 2017 DBP premium rate will be 1.337% of earnings.
+This is a slight increase from the 2016 rate of 1.311%.
+If you’re a monthly employee, this new premium rate will be reflected on your January 15, 2017 pay cheque.
+If you’re an hourly employee, the new premium rate will be reflected on your January 23, 2017 pay cheque.

-This will be the second year of reduced DBP premium rates.
+The rates have decreased over the years and are remaining relatively stable.
 Here’s the history of premium rates as a percentage of earnings:

 - 2010: 2.2%

 - 2012: 2.2%